 This is the advanced journey-level class in the professional Management Analyst series.
 Positions at this level are generally assigned responsibility for the management and administration of significant programs, projects, functions, and/or service areas.
 Incumbents at this level also independently perform the most difficult, sensitive, complex, and responsible analytical, statistical, programmatic, management, and other administrative analyses duties.
 Assignments are typically received in broad, outline form, and incumbents are expected to act independently in developing applicable resources and information.
 Work is typically reviewed upon completion for soundness, appropriateness, and conformity to policy and requirements.

-- Assist in developing budgets by analyzing financial data and preparing reports for assigned departments.
+- Assist in developing budgets by analyzing financial data and preparing reports for assigned department heads.

-- Track and monitor budget expenditures to ensure alignment with financial goals.
+- Track and monitor budget expenditures to ensure alignment with department goals.

 - Develop and implement cost recovery strategies to optimize financial resources.